 In November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.
 Jason Emmerson became UCS’s Executive Director in 2015 and helped it grow for 7 years.
 He provided financial expertise, visionary leadership, and the kind of personality that led people and systems to say “yes” to supporting UCS’s mission.
 Jason also primed the pump so UCS can move into the future with energy and passion.

-Forward 2020/2021: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from intoxication, substance use issues, and/or co-occurring mental health issues through the addition of new recuperative care services and the expansion of our current respite program.
-These services will address some of the root issues that cause and continue people’s homelessness while diverting people from the hospital emergency department, EMS use, and incarceration toward the help they need.
+Fast forward to 2020-2021: UCS leadership began seeking further expansion of services to meet the needs of people who suffer from intoxication, substance use, and/or co-occurring mental health challenges.
+With the addition of a recuperative care service and the expansion of the current respite program, UCS would be able to address the root causes of these barriers and divert people away from hospitals, EMS, and incarceration and toward supportive, stabilizing services.